theresamaier/2022ws_do_tm/coursework.md

 ---
 ➡️ There are two major assumptions on which this new way of running businesses is built:

-1. "Rent, Don’t own Access resources you don’t own": ExOs rather use external resources than owning their own assets or workforce.
+1. "Rent, Don’t own/ Access resources you don’t own": ExOs rather use external resources than owning their own assets or workforce.

 2. "Information accelerates everything and is therefore your greatest asset". (information-based environment delivers fundamentally disruptive opportunities)